Ultimate magazine theme for WordPress.

 In 2010, Lee began his high-earning career when, on his 22nd birthday, an earthquake in Haiti killed and displaced millions of people.
 Feeling the need to do something, Lee went to the New York subway station and filmed to raise money for charity.

 Lee raised just $ 85 – he admits he’s not much of a singer – but after he posted the video to YouTube and asked for additional support, he eventually raised a total of $ 700 for charity.
-To see also : Can College Students Get The Third Stimulus Check?.
+This may interest you : Darcy Bergen Explains How to Manage Your IRA.

 Lee took the opportunity to create videos for the social good and spent nights and weekends building his Jubilee Project with his older brother Eddie and friend Eric Lu.
 After two years of treating it as a side crowd, the trio has left work and the school plans to focus on that full-time job.